Subscribe to the Timescale Newsletter

 2. Continuous aggregates: Similar to materialized views without the downsides.
 Continuous aggregates in Timescale automatically update in the background, ensuring your pre-computed data is always up-to-date without manual intervention.

-Through these features and more, Timescale can scale to any load without manual intervention while providing predictable, manageable pricing.
+Through these features and more, Timescale Cloud can scale to any load without manual intervention while providing predictable, manageable pricing.
 It takes the ease of use and power of serverless without compromising on high costs.

 Conclusion